teddycheru/news_correlation_10ac_week0/notebooks/README.md

 `get_community_participation`: Analyzes community participation by counting the number of replies for each user.

-`map_userid_2_realname`: Maps Slack IDs to real names using user profiles.
+`map_userid_2_realname`: Maps News IDs to real names using user profiles.
 Optionally, plots a bar graph of message counts for each user.

 `get_top_20_user`: Plots the top 20 message senders in a specified channel.